SpectrumHealthResearch/lrt-strat-cox-ph/README.md

-# Likelihood Ratio Test MACRO for the Stratified Cox Proportional Hazard Model
+# Likelihood Ratio Test MACRO for the Stratified Cox Proportional Hazards Model

-For SAS® users, there is no way to automatically request the likelihood ratio test as an output when looking at two stratified Cox Proportional Hazard models.
+For SASÂ® users, there is no way to automatically request the likelihood ratio test as an output when looking at two stratified Cox Proportional Hazards models.
 Instead, this requires two PROCs and a few data steps.
-We created a SAS® MACRO to make this coding more efficient and allow the user to obtain parameter estimates for both the likelihood ratio test statistic and its corresponding p-value.
-Below explains how the use of this SAS® MACRO aids users in choosing between the interaction and no-interaction stratified Cox Proportional Hazard models.
+We created a SASÂ® MACRO to make this coding more efficient and allow the user to obtain parameter estimates for both the likelihood ratio test statistic and its corresponding p-value.
+Below explains how the use of this SASÂ® MACRO aids users in choosing between the interaction and no-interaction stratified Cox Proportional Hazards models.

 ## Usage